tylerpar99/csc493-partont/README.md

 - Flask: Python Web Framework.
 ## Author:
 ## Tyler Parton: Hobby Connect <a href="https://www.linkedin.com/in/tylerpar99/"> LinkedIn </a>
+###Lead Developer:
+    Tyler Parton is Web developer/Product Manger who is passionate about all things Software.
+Having worked in UI Design, Web and Software Development, and Product Mangement Tyler has a variety of expiriences that allow him to jump into any stage of Software Development and be an efficient contributor.
+Currently in his Senior year at Berea College as a Computer Science Major Tyler would love the oppurtunity to join an efficient and fun team.
 ## Acknowledgments:
 ### If you find code that you are going to use in YourProjectName, include author's name and URL here.
 all who inspired the idea and/or the code in YourProjectName